,

 No one wants a U.S. Department of Labor (DOL) audit.
 Just the thought makes us sweat.
-However, it’s important to know that these audits are becoming increasingly common.
-In 2017, the DOL conducted audits of several businesses and found that they owed employees $270 million in back wages.
-While DOL audits may be more common in industries like food services, construction, and healthcare, any business can undergo an audit.
-All it takes is one employee complaint to attract the agency’s attention.
-It’s important to always be on guard.
+However, they are becoming increasingly common.
+While DOL audits are more frequent in industries like food services, construction, and healthcare, any business can undergo one — it only takes one employee complaint to attract the agency’s attention.

 DOL audits can take place unannounced or with notice.
 Either way, you need to be prepared.
 Good preparation can mean the difference between a clean bill of health after an audit and incurring heavy financial penalties.

-Facing an audit can be a daunting prospect.
-It can also be overwhelming as it’s hard to determine which documents and records you need to produce for the auditor.
+Facing a DOL audit can be overwhelming, as it’s hard to determine which documents and records you need to produce for the auditor.
 But it doesn’t have to be.
-We have to put together a guide that walks you through what a DOL audit is, what you can expect, and how to prepare for them.
+This guide walks you through what a DOL audit is, what you can expect, and how to prepare for them.

 What is a DOL audit?